sbradshaw/serverless-auction/README.md

 ## Features

-API endpoing implemented as Lambda services to add, update, and retrieve auction items.
+API endpoing implemented as Lambda services to add, update, and retrieve auction items

 ## Installation

-Ensure you have AWS credentials installed on the local development machine.
+Ensure you have AWS credentials installed on the local development machine

 ```
 # Under ~/.aws a credentials file similar to this (serverless-admin is an account created in IAM for this example).
 Replace the keys with your own examples.